bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fatou.md

 * Fatou seems also to quite readily suppose that everybody knows or sees the same thing as he does and gives rather few explanations.
 * This report is quite in keeping with the modesty we know that Fatou displayed.
 * After considering Lebesgue's suggestions, he resubmitted the thesis and, on 14 February 1907, Fatou received his doctorate for this important work.
-* His family were very flattered, but some would have preferred that Pierre Fatou had been given a more modest intellectual capacity, less abstract and hence more accessible, but with a less original exterior more consistent with the traditions of his community.
-* At the time he joined the French Mathematical Society in late 1904, Fatou was living with his mother at 172 Boulevard Montparnasse, Paris, close to the Paris Observatory.
-* Following the death of his mother, Fatou continued to live at 172 Boulevard Montparnasse.
 * Fatou enters this history in a rather complicated way and the book does an excellent job in explaining an interesting episode in the history of mathematics.
 * Fatou wrote a long memoir which did indeed use Montel's idea of normal families to develop the fundamental theory of iteration in 1917.
 * Given that the topic had been proposed for the prize, it is not surprising that another mathematician would also work on the topic, and indeed Gaston Julia also produced a long memoir developing the theory in a similar way to Fatou.